PhD Fellowship in Mathematical Sciences

 Required selection criteria

 The PhD-position's main objective is to qualify for work in research positions.
 The qualification requirement is that you have completed a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in mathematical sciences or equivalent education with a grade of B or better in terms of NTNU’s grading scale.
 If you do not have letter grades from previous studies, you must have an equally good academic foundation.
 If you are unable to meet these criteria you may be considered only if you can document that you are particularly suitable for education leading to a PhD degree.

-MSc students who expect to complete their master’s degree studies by summer 2019 are also encouraged to apply.
+MSc students in their final year are also invited to apply.
 Employment will then be postponed until the master’s degree is finished.

 The appointment is to be made in accordance with the regulations in force concerning State Employees and Civil Servants and national guidelines for appointment as PhD, post doctor and research assistant.

 Good written and oral English language skills are required.

 Preference will be given to candidates who speak Norwegian or another Scandinavian language due to the need for teaching assistance in several of the introductory mathematics and statistics courses.

 - Motivation for conducting research at an advanced level

 - Ability to work independently and in a team